European Citizens’ Initiative

 The new agreement includes a control of tap water, drinking water resources and distribution systems to make sure that it is free of contamination.
 The Directive will also tackle pollutants such as microplastic, endocrine disruptors and other types of chemicals.
 The agreement will also obligate each member state to improve or maintain their access to safe drinking water for all citizens, and especially marginalized groups.

 The new law will make the European Chemical Agency a key actor in the new system.
 They will have to ensure that the substances used in products that come in contact with water are safe.
-All in all, the Commission and Parliament seem to have taken the initiatives’ proposals seriously, and five years later they were able to present actual changes.
+All in all, the Commission and Parliament seem to have taken the proposals of the Initiative seriously, and five years later they were able to present actual changes.

 - https://europa.eu/citizens-initiative/initiatives/details/2012/000003_da: annex.pdf